thdoan/jscrab/README.md

 - Updated code to be HTML5 compliant
 - Redesigned swap modal dialog
 - Replaced bitmaps with vectors for HiDPI screens
+- Introduced randomness to make computer more human

 ## Dependencies for local build